Fudan-iGEM/2024-wiki/src/attributions.md

 2) Background Research - Conducted scientific articles for background research.
 3) Public Engagement - Participated in education initiatives.
 4) Visualization - Led the creation of scripts and content for project presentations and promotional videos.
-5) Writing -Authored education and entrepreneurship wiki pages and reviewed materials.
+5) Writing - Authored education and entrepreneurship wiki pages and reviewed materials.

 ----